Report on Alaska mine urges more scrutiny for projects

-JUNEAU, Alaska (AP) — Backers of a proposed copper and gold mine in southwest Alaska “tried to trick regulators by pretending to pursue a smaller project with the intention of expanding” after the project was approved, a report set to be released by a U.S. House panel says.
+JUNEAU, Alaska (AP) — Backers of a proposed copper and gold mine in southwest Alaska “tried to trick regulators by pretending to pursue a smaller project with the intention of expanding” after the project was approved, a report released Friday by a U.S. House panel says.

 The Associated Press obtained a copy of the report ahead of its release.
 The report makes several recommendations, including environmental review process changes to “ensure holistic review of cumulative impacts of projects.”